 Crackpot comprises four ceramists living and working on Sydney's Northern Beaches.
-We opened our doors in March 2021 with the intention of establishing an exhibition space for artists to exhibit and sell their work.
-Covid and lockdown threw a few spanners in the works but we refused to give up and are now moving forward to 2022 and beyond.
+We opened our doors in March 2021 to raise the profile of ceramics as an art form and provide an exhibition space for artists to exhibit and sell their work.
+Covid and lockdown threw a few spanners in the works but we refused to give up and are now moving forward to 2023 and beyond.
 Show us the ART!

 Our gallery features various exhibitions throughout the year.
 Our aim is to display the works of artists - local and external, established or emerging - in collections that may not be found in other Sydney art spaces.